crolllab/teaching/Ecological_Genomics/README.md

 ## 3. Running the tutorial

 - Work through the `.qmd` file section by section, running each code chunk with the **Run** button (▶) or `Ctrl+Enter`.
-- When you reach Part 5, you will create your own `app.R` file — instructions are in the tutorial.
+- When you reach Part 5, you will create your own `app_transloc.R` file — instructions are in the tutorial.

 # Tutorial 2: Deleterious Mutation Load in Small Populations